lessfish/leetcode/README.md

 > I decide to add solutions **WITH SIMPLE EXPLAINATION** to each problem I have solved, to practise my written English, as well as recording something for you and myself. —— Mar 31.
 2016

+> For some simple problems, I will not explain for them.  -- May 5, 2016

 # :pencil2: Leetcode Solutions with JavaScript

 If you have any question, please give me an [issue](https://github.com/hanzichi/leetcode/issues).